bx-sh/specs.sh/README.md

 #### `spec.helperFilenames`

 > Caller: `spec.loadHelpers`
-> Default: `echo specHelper.sh testHelper.sh helper.specs.sh helper.test.sh`
+> Default: `echo specHelper.sh testHelper.sh helper.spec.sh helper.test.sh`

 - Function should echo a list of strings
 - Each item will be used as the basename of a file to search for and load